mialkin/docs/software design/solid/dip/dip.md

 <img src="svg/dip.svg">

 The direction of dependency within the application should be in the direction of abstraction, not implementation details.
 Most applications are written such that compile-time dependency flows in the direction of runtime execution, producing a direct dependency graph.

 Dependency inversion is a key part of building loosely coupled applications, since implementation details can be written to depend on and implement higher-level abstractions, rather than the other way around.
 The resulting applications are more testable, modular, and maintainable as a result.

+The dependency injection (DI) is a software design pattern, which is a technique for achieving Inversion of Control (IoC) between classes and their dependencies.

 <hr>